Historic Bisbee, Arizona

 The highest grade of Bisbee Blue turquoise exhibits a dark turquoise blue hue with a brownish-red spiderweb matrix.
 These premium specimens are exceptionally rare and challenging to procure.
 Turquoise from Bisbee, Arizona, may also display lighter coloration or even a greenish tint.

-The majority of the Bisbee Blue Turquoise known today was sourced from the Lavendar Pit Mine.
+The majority of the Bisbee Blue Turquoise known today was sourced from the Lavender Pit Mine.
 Presently, Durango Silver Company, located in Durango, Colorado, is the primary supplier of Bisbee Blue Turquoise jewelry.

 Chatoyant Malachite